kurtosis-tech/kardinal/README.md

 `kardinal flow ls`

 Once you've deleted the flow, you can verify that the resources have been cleaned up by going to the dashboard again.

+### Read to test on your own application?
+Check out [our docs](https://kardinal.dev/docs/getting-started/install) to learn how.